-The Taco Cleanse Is New Diet That Promotes Eating Tacos All Day, Everday
+The Taco Cleanse Is New Diet That Promotes Eating Tacos All Day, Every Day

-There are always new fad diets coming out and the latest one is the taco cleanse.
+There are always new fad diets coming out, and the latest one is the taco cleanse.
 You read that right.
-You can eat tacos all day, every day for thirty days and this is supposed to be good for you.
-People shared the details about this new taco cleanse that everyone is talking about now.
+You can eat tacos all day, every day for 30 days and this is supposed to be good for you.
+People shared the details about this new taco cleanse that everyone is talking about.

-Creators Wes Allison, Stephanie Bogdanich, Molly R. Frisinger and Jessica Morris are self-proclaimed “taco scientists” and authors of the new book The Taco Cleanse, which explains the way that it all works.
-They wrote this book after they spent thirty days eating tacos for every single meal.
+Creators Wes Allison, Stephanie Bogdanich, Molly R. Frisinger, and Jessica Morris are self-proclaimed “taco scientists” and authors of the new book, The Taco Cleanse, which explains how it all works.
+They wrote this book after they spent 30 days eating tacos for every single meal.
 In the book, they have five different recipes for tortillas and one of them is a waffle version.
-It also has over thirty-five recipes for things to fill the tacos with and also things to put on them.
+It also has over 35 recipes for things to fill the tacos with and also things to put on them.

-The thing is that you can’t just eat any taco you want.
+The thing is, you can’t just eat any taco you want.
 You will need to follow the recipes in the taco cleanse book.
 They don’t promote weight loss with it, but they do say that there is a lot of other stuff that the taco cleanse can help you out with.
 The book is full of information on the taco cleanse.

 Start your weekend and diet off right Chicas Tacoshttps://t.co/DLJWlWQ3Xi https://t.co/xlXP7yZQwH